SuboptimalEng/slime-sim-webgpu/README.md

-# 🐌 Slime Mold WebGPU + TypeScript
+# 🐌 Slime Mold Sim WebGPU + TypeScript

 Recreating Sebastian Lague's slime mold simulation on the web with WebGPU and TypeScript.